-His own name said it, Amable (Kind, in Spanish), but he did not honor it.
-Who would imagine that this young enthusiast for life, happy and vibrant, and such a good person that he once was, would become a hermit.
+His name said, Amable (Kind, in Spanish), but he did not honor it because he has lack of emotional intelligence.
+Who would imagine that this young enthusiast for life, happy and vibrant, and such a good person that he once was, would become a hermit?

-He went from being a good friend, neighbor, and member of his family, to being a bitter, lonely hermit.
-He had been through difficult times in his life, but he had also received many blessings and could not see them, for his isolation had only brought with it a severe emotional blindness.
+He went from being a good friend, neighbor, and member of his family, to being a bitter, hermit.
+He had been through difficult times in his life, but he had also received many blessings and could not see them, for his isolation had only brought with it severe emotional blindness.

 Amable had isolated himself from all that he once loved, his closure in himself had caused the feelings and emotions of others to become irrelevant.
-Due to his rough and unconsidered treatment toward others, people who appreciated him and his loved ones were gradually moving away from him.
+Due to his rough and unconsidered treatment of others, people who appreciated him and his loved ones were gradually moving away from him.

 The problem with emotional intelligence is that it is something that is not innate in us.
-We are not born being emotionally intelligent.
+We are not born emotionally intelligent.
 Why?
-Because we are all born into a world contaminated by sin and the product of the sinful state we carry inside of us and the sinful actions of the people around us.
+Because we are all born into a world contaminated by sin.
+And the product of the sinful state we carry inside of us and the sinful actions of the people around us.

 For example, emotional children interpret disagreements as personal offenses.
-They are easily injured, they complain, they retract, they manipulate, they seek revenge, they are sarcastic when they do not get what they want, they have great difficulty talking calmly about their needs and the things they want in a kind and mature way.
+They feel easily injured, they complain, they retract, they manipulate, they seek revenge.
+Besides, they are sarcastic when they do not get what they want.
+And they have great difficulty talking calmly about their needs and the things they want in a kind and mature way.

-Emotional adults are deeply attuned to their emotional world and can enter into the feelings, needs, and concerns of others without losing themselves.
-They are able to ask for what they need, want, or prefer, in a clear, direct, and honest way.
-They recognize, control, and take responsibility for their own thoughts and feelings.
+Emotional adults are deeply attuned to their emotional world.
+They can enter into the feelings, needs, and concerns of others without losing themselves.
+They can ask for what they need, want, or prefer, in a clear, direct, and honest way.
+Not only that, but they recognize, control, and take responsibility for their thoughts and feelings.

-The question you should be asking yourself is this: how do you grow emotionally?
-Our spiritual growth must be connected to our emotional growth.
+So, the question you should be asking yourself is this: how do you grow emotionally?
+Our spiritual growth must connect to our emotional growth.
 The Bible says that “our body is the temple of the Holy Spirit” 1 Cor.
 6: 19-20; that “we have the mind of Christ” 1 Cor.
 2:16.

 Read the book Learning to Love and learn how to grow emotionally.